-KFA complies with Rule 206(4)-6 under the Advisers Act and all other applicable laws and regulations to the extent KFA votes proxies on behalf of Clients.

-KFA votes proxies for each Client account that has specifically authorized KFA to vote proxies in its investment management agreement or otherwise as agreed with KFA.
-In addition, KFA votes proxies for the securities in the KraneShares Trust, on behalf of each series of the Trust (the "Funds") for which it has been granted investment authority.
+Each Adviser complies with Rule 206(4)-6 under the Advisers Act and all other applicable laws and regulations to the extent the Adviser votes proxies on behalf of Clients.
+KFA votes proxies for the securities in the KraneShares Trust, on behalf of each series of the Trust (the "Funds") for which it has been granted investment authority.
 KFA has retained Broadridge Investor Communication Solutions, Inc. ("Broadridge") to track the Funds' proxy votes, the subsequent action taken by the Funds upon receipt of the vote, and where applicable, the issuer's management and shareholder recommendations (system name: ProxyEdge).
+KFA will provide ongoing oversight of Broadridge with respect to the ProxyEdge system which is used to assist in KFA's proxy voting duties